 The magic of Linked Databases

 Now that we’ve created our first Notion database, we can apply Notion’s most powerful feature: Linked Databases.
 This feature lets you access the data in any table as it’s own individual block and customize how the data is presented using views such as Gallery, Kanban, List or Calendar or Table.
+So now your data doesn’t just live in one place – instead, you can build powerful Notion Dashboards and decide exactly what you want to display where.

 For our Music library, we’ll select a Gallery view, which will let us maximize the great images we have for each artist.
 To Create a Linked Database, you need to start on an exiting page (or create a new one) and follow these instructions: